-Abnormal or extreme hairstyles as determined by

-- the administration are not permitted. - At all before school and after school Brook Hill events (sporting events, fine arts events, etc.), students do not need to be in uniform but must follow similar guidelines. - Tattoos must be covered at all times - Highlighting and coloring of hair is permitted as long as it is dyed a natural color. - Jewelry should be modest with no oversized earrings and necklaces and should not draw attention to self.
+- Abnormal or extreme hairstyles as determined by the administration are not permitted. - At all before school and after school Brook Hill events (sporting events, fine arts events, etc.), students do not need to be in uniform but must follow similar guidelines. - Students may be asked to cover tattoos. - Highlighting and coloring of hair is permitted as long as it is dyed a natural color. - Jewelry should be modest with no oversized earrings and necklaces and should not draw attention to self.
 No piercing other than ears. - Appropriate attire is expected at all Brook Hill dances.
 Specific dress guidelines will be communicated to the student body prior to the dance.